 - Meet professional standards for their professional behavior. - Demonstrate professional skills at a developmentally appropriate level of competency.
-Formal evaluations indicating a lack of developmentally appropriate levels of competency will initiate due process.
-This includes scoring a 1 at the beginning of the doctoral internship, scoring a 3 or below on mid-year evaluations, - Manage behaviors that are observed to directly affect professional conduct. - Negligence, incompetence, and/or violations of ethical principles or legal statutes are problematic and in rare, extreme cases may be serious enough to bypass remediation and warrant dismissal from training.
-Examples can include one of more of the following conditions: - The trainee does not acknowledge, understand, or address a concern when identified by supervisors. - The trainee does not adequately change or remedy a concern as a result or feedback, direction, or evaluation in a specified period of time. - The trainee is unable to demonstrate professional skills and reach a level of competency consistent with their level of training in the expected time period.
+Formal evaluations indicating a lack of developmentally appropriate levels of competency may initiate due process. - Manage behaviors that are observed to directly affect professional conduct.

+Negligence, incompetence, and/or violations of ethical principles or legal statutes are problematic and in rare, extreme cases may be serious enough to bypass remediation and warrant dismissal from training.
+Examples can include one of more of the following conditions:

+- The trainee does not acknowledge, understand, or address a concern when identified by supervisors. - The trainee does not adequately change or remedy a concern as a result or feedback, direction, or evaluation in a specified period of time. - The trainee is unable to demonstrate professional skills and reach a level of competency consistent with their level of training in the expected time period.